bu-ist/webrouter-nonprod/README.md

   based approaches.
 If we use those solutions then hopefully the routing table could just have a "redirect" backend that points to the solution.

-- Internal load balancers for backends: Our existing front-ends handle load balancing for the WordPress and Django backends (mod_proxy_balancer Apache 2.2).
-One refinement would be to have internal application load balancers so all load balancing is handled (and monitored/tracked) by AWS load balancing services.
-In addition, the WordPress ALB could potentially handle selecting between Application and Asset servers which would simplify this NGINX/HTTPD configuration even more.

 The general workflow while we are building the system is to:

 1) Update the test/sut/test_app.sh script to test the new functionality with the current Solaris.
 This involves